-Welcome to the nutritional potassium content in 5 different types of chilis, ranging from 340 to 113 mg per 100g.
-The basic amount from the general description of chilis is Peppers, hot chili, red, raw which in 100g contains 322 mg of potassium.
+Welcome to the nutritional potassium content in 5 different types of chilis, ranging from 340 mg to 113 mg per 100g.
+The basic type of chilis is Peppers, hot chili, red, raw which in 100g contains 322 mg of potassium.

-The amount of protein, fat and carbs from this food is measured as a gram weight value although it is also useful to give the calories from these macronutrients.
+The amount of protein, fat and carbs from this food described above is measured in grams per 100g and grams in a typical serving size (in this case 1 pepper or 45 g), although it is also useful to give the number of calories from protein, fat and carbohydrate which are the most important macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 2.0 (kcal).The number of calories from Fat is 1.7 (kcal).The total calories from carbohydrate is 14.1 (kcal).

 This list of 5 types of chilis, is brought to you by www.dietandfitnesstoday.com and ranges from Peppers, hot chili, green, raw through to Peppers, chili, green, canned where all food items are ranked by the content or amount per 100g.
 The nutritional potassium content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much potassium in chilis.

 The list below gives the total potassium content in the 5 items from the general description 'chilis' each of which show the potassium amount as well as Calories, Sodium, Protein, Fat and Carbohydrate.
 The top 5 food items are shown in the graph below, to give a quick and easy dietary comparison for the different items, where each item is listed at the bottom of the page with a nutritional summary.